ribenamaplesyrup/sugartrail/README.md

 ![title](assets/images/domain.png)

-Sugartrail is a network analysis and visualisation tool easier and faster for researchers to explore connections between companies, persons and addresses within Companies House.
+Sugartrail is a network analysis and visualisation tool developed to make it easier and faster for researchers to explore connections between companies, officers and addresses within Companies House.

 ## Requirements

-You will require an API key from Companies House to authenticate with the API.
+You will require an API key from Companies House to get data.
 First you will need to create a live application to get an API key which you can do by following the [Companies House guide](https://developer.company-information.service.gov.uk/how-to-create-an-application).
-You will then need to manually hard-code the API key inside the `sugartrail.py` script as the value for `access_token`.

 ## Installation